galantelab/sandy/features.markdown

 Files my_sim1/out_R2_001.fastq and my_sim2/out_R2_001.fastq are identical
 {% endhighlight %}

-## Persistent database with Docker
+## Persistently customize simulation models with Docker

 **Sandy** *expression matrix*, *quality profile* and *structural variation* patterns are stored within docker container, that is, any database changes during runtime will last as long as the container is